-Getting to your construction start date is often what you're waiting for as this is the time when it really feels like your dream is starting to become a reality.
-But getting to this point can take a long time and lots of hard work and decision-making.
-But how long?
+Your construction start date is often what you're waiting for most eagerly; after all, this is the point when it feels like your dream is starting to become a reality.
+But getting there can take a long time, with lots of hard work and decision-making alongside your architect.

 Sketch schemes, massing models, and Virtual Reality (VR) experiences can then take 2-3 weeks to put together before your design is in a position to discuss with you in detail.
 Then there's likely to be a further 2 weeks of tweaking and improvements.